• Home

 Bounce Back Loan repayment terms extended to 10 years

-by admin / Tuesday, 09 February 2021 / Published in Bounce back loan
+by admin / Tuesday, 09 February 2021 / Published in Blog Posts

 Bounce Back Loan borrowers will now have the option to tailor payments according to their individual circumstances with the option to delay all repayments for a further six months.